TulipaEnergy/TulipaEnergyModel.jl/docs/src/90-contributing.md

 5. Create a pull request from your fork to the main repository
 6. (After review) Squash and merge

-For a step-by-step guide to these steps, see our [developer documentation](91-developer.md).
+For a step-by-step guide to these steps, see our [Developer Documentation](@ref developer).

 We use this workflow in our quest to achieve the [Utopic Git History](https://blog.esciencecenter.nl/the-utopic-git-history-d44b81c09593).